MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/xbox-live-extensions.md

 ---
 title: Xbox Live Extension API contracts for UWP
-description: Lists all of the API contracts in the Xbox Live Extensions SDK for the Universal Windows Platform (UWP) ms.assetid: 96854160-5b2e-4027-90a3-0477d612bef5 ms.author: twhitney ms.prod: windows
+description: See a list of all API contracts in the Xbox Live Extensions SDK for the Universal Windows Platform (UWP) ms.assetid: 96854160-5b2e-4027-90a3-0477d612bef5 ms.author: twhitney ms.prod: windows